Mount Edziza: Structure

 The central, 2786 m high edifice of Mount Edziza is a nearly symmetrical stratovolcano, its symmetry having been broken by several steep-sided lava domes.
-Its eastern flank has been eroded by a narrow cirque which is bounded by near-vertical headwalls that breach the eastern summit crater rim.
+Its eastern flank has been eroded by a narrow cirque, which is bounded by near-vertical headwalls that breach the eastern summit crater rim.
 A system of radial meltwater channels has moderately eroded the upper flanks and summit crater rim elsewhere.
 Lesser modification by erosion has taken place on the southern and northwestern flanks of the stratovolcano.
 Along the north side of Tenchen Valley on the eastern flank of the stratovolcano are 850 m high cliffs exposing explosion breccias, trachyte lavas and landslide or lahar deposits.
 Although Mount Edziza is surrounded by relatively flat terrain of the Big Raven Plateau to the north, west and south, the terrain east of the mountain is characterized by a series of ridges with intervening valleys.
-Among these ridges are Idiji Ridge and Sorcery Ridge which are the namesakes of Idiji Glacier and Sorcery Creek.
+Among these ridges are Idiji Ridge and Sorcery Ridge, which are the namesakes of Idiji Glacier and Sorcery Creek.

 About 3 km south of the summit is Ice Peak, the south peak of Mount Edziza.
 This prominent pyramid-shaped horn has an elevation of 2500 m and is the glacially eroded remains of an older stratovolcano whose northern flank is buried under the younger edifice of Mount Edziza.
 The southern and western flanks are approximal to those of the original stratovolcano whereas the eastern flank has been almost completely destroyed by headward erosion of glacial valleys.
 At its climax, the stratovolcano had a symmetrical profile and contained a small crater at its summit; the current peak is an erosional remnant etched from the eastern crater rim.

 Subfeatures

-High on the eastern rim of Ice Peak are two glaciated volcanic cones called Icefall Cone and Ridge Cone, both with elevations of about 2285 m.
-Punch Cone on the western flank of Ice Peak protrudes through Mount Edziza's ice cap whereas Koosick Bluff and Ornostay Bluff, also on the western flank of Ice Peak, extend westward onto the surrounding Big Raven Plateau.
+High on the eastern rim of Ice Peak are the glaciated Icefall and Ridge cones, both of which have elevations of about 2285 m.
+Punch Cone on the western flank of Ice Peak protrudes through Mount Edziza's ice cap whereas the Koosick and Ornostay bluffs, also on the western flank of Ice Peak, extend westward onto the surrounding Big Raven Plateau.
 The northeastern side of Mount Edziza contains The Pyramid, a pyramid-shaped lava dome 2199 m in elevation.
 Pillow Ridge on the northern side of Mount Edziza has an elevation of 2400 m whereas Tsekone Ridge northwest of Mount Edziza has an elevation of 1920 m.
 High on the western side of Mount Edziza is Triangle Dome, an elliptical lava dome 2680 m in elevation.
 Glacier Dome reaches an elevation of 2225 m on Mount Edziza's lower northeastern flank.